 The difference is almost always in how much was scoped and agreed before the project started—not what framework ended up in the repo.

-We run these migrations for UK and US businesses.
-Services · Free 15-min audit.
+We run these migrations for clients worldwide.
+Services · Book a consultation.